Bohuslav Martinů Complete Edition

-The complete edition
+Complete edition

 Previously, many of Bohuslav Martinů’s compositions were either unaccounted for, available only as low-quality reproductions of autographs or manuscript copies, or provided with inadequate editions; published works contained errors and problematic performance solutions or were out of print or otherwise inaccessible.
 For this reason alone, a new critical edition is a much-needed enterprise in the fields of music philology, interpretation, and history, even if it were to provide no new findings or unpublished compositions.

 The BMCE is based on meticulous scholarly work, the research of primary sources, and the latest methodological standards and experience in music philology.
 It imparts new readings of the musical text and fresh findings on the genesis of the work.
 The international editorial board is furnished with experience from other complete editions published throughout Europe.
 The edition is intended for both practical use by musicians and theoretical study by musicologists and researchers.
 Using deep analyses of primary sources, it articulates the composer’s intentions in the truest possible form.
 Extensive forewords and critical reports also present the latest findings; besides the “last authorised version", alternative original readings are provided alongside interventions by musicians, publishers, and producers.
 The editorial guidelines match cutting-edge trends in contemporary music publishing (download here) while respecting the peculiarities of the composer’s notation.
 Therefore, their application may differ slightly between individual volumes.
 A detailed overview of the editorial guidelines, the structure of separate volumes, and the publication schedule was published in Hudební věda by the Director of the Bohuslav Martinů Institute in 2004.